agantonov/openconfig/README.md

 The configuration has been successfully applied.

 #### Read
-Let's read the configuration we have just uploaded to the device:
+Now let's read the configuration we have just uploaded to the device:
 * Interfaces subtree in the XML format
 ```
 $ python3 read_config.py -f 'interfaces' -m openconfig xml mx204-83